terraform-ibm-modules/terraform-ibm-mq-cloud/modules/queue-manager/README.md

-# Deployable MQ on Cloud queue manager
+# MQ on Cloud queue manager

+A queue manager is service that hosts MQ queues and channels.
+The queue manager ensures messages are processed from the right queue or routes requests to another queue manager.

 ### Usage